3dcitydb/3dcitydb-docs/source/impexp/import-preferences/import-log.rst

    Example import log.

-The first four lines of the import log contain metadata about the *version of the Import/Exporter* that was used for the import, the *absolute path to the CityGML input file*, the database *connection string*, and the *timestamp of the import*.
+The first three lines of the import log contain metadata about the *version of the Import/Exporter* that was used for the import, the database *connection string*, and the *timestamp of the import*.
 Each metadata line starts with the ``#`` character as comment marker.

 The first line below the metadata block provides a header for the fields of each record.
-The field names are FEATURE_TYPE, CITYOBJECT_ID, and GMLID_IN_FILE.
+The field names are FEATURE_TYPE, CITYOBJECT_ID, GMLID_IN_FILE, and INPUT_FILE.
 A single comma separates the fields.
 The records follow the header line.
 The meaning of the fields is as follows.

 .. list-table::  Fields of the CSV import log file